mitodl/micromasters/exams/README.md

 ### How to populate the edx exam coupons

-This management command takes one argument, the csv file.
+This management command takes one argument, the csv file as provided by edX.
 Each file contains coupon codes for one exam-course.
 The second line of the file must contain a column 'Catalog Query' which is used to extract the course number, and the edx_course_key of the exam-course on edX.
 Make sure that the `course_number` field is set on the course associated with the exam.